UoB-COMSM0110/2024-group-15/README.md

 ## Implementation

-[three areas of challenging]
+[three areas of challenging]-[needed simplify to under 750 words...]

 ### 1. Camera movement:

 In bowman and raft wars, the camera moves with the projectile so the shooting player cannot see exactly where they need to hit.

-So the camera should act like:
-  1. Display the whole scene when entering the game to let the players know the approximate position of each other.
+To display the whole scene when entering the game to let the players know the approximate position of each other, just set the camera at the center of the two randomly-generated planets' positions.
-  2. Then place the player at the center of the screen in this person's turn.
-After firing, the camera should stick to the arrow until it hit any bounding shape.
-  3. Set the other player at the center of the screen as it is this player's turn.

-  The first movement is easy to implement, just set the camera at the center of the two randomly-generated planets' positions.
 Then the camera will apply to the player's center position.

-  For the second step we used the status to track if the arrow is fired or not, if it is, the camera will update with the position of the arrow until the collision detection is true.
+To place the player at the center of the screen in this person's turn, we used the status to track if the arrow is fired or not, if it is, the camera will update with the position of the arrow until the collision detection is true.

 We also implemented zoom functions to dynamically adjust the camera's scale based on the game status using stack to push and pop zoom scale which allows the camera to switch from any game status.
 We also used *Linear Interpolation* and frames related funciotns to make the camera's movements smoother.

-  After that, the camera will move to the stored position of the other player as this player's turn is done.
 As bunded with the camera movements after firing, we added texts to display the distance that the arrow has flown and magnification related to the points system.

 [demonstration video]